TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/BackendUserObject/Index.rst

 ^^^^^^^^^^^^^^^^^^^^

 The :code:`$BE_USER` object is mostly used to check user access right, but contains other helpful information as well.
-Following is an explaination of it using examples:
+Following is an explanation of it using examples:

 .. _be-user-access-current: